Chickpea tofu is an easy and affordable alternative to soy tofu! This is the perfect recipe to make if you are soy intolerant or sensitive.

 Burmese tofu is a food of Shan origin, made from water, chickpea flour (or soaked dried chickpeas).
 Knowing this way to make tofu has been a game changer, because it's such an easy and affordable way to make tofu, and so healthy too!

-This is an easy, fast and delicious hack to use up your dry chickpeas.
-The final result has a similar neutral taste to tofu, can absorb delicious spices and seasoning.
-You can use it in regular recipes using tofu, put it in a salad, pasta, curry dish and enjoy this soy-free yet delicious recipe!
-To create different textures of tofu (firm to soft), simple adjust the amount of water used in the recipe.
+This is an easy, fast, and delicious hack to use up your dry chickpeas.
+The final result has a similar neutral taste to tofu, and can absorb delicious spices and seasoning.
+You can use it in regular recipes using tofu, put it in a salad, pasta, or curry dish, and enjoy this soy-free yet delicious recipe!
+To create different textures of tofu (firm to soft), simply adjust the amount of water used in the recipe.

 Ingredients and Substitution